rc2dev/pifi-radio/INSTALL.md

 $ rackup
 ```

-If everything went well, you should be able to reach it at http://localhost:??
+If everything went well, you should be able to reach it at http://localhost:9292/.

+Note this, as previously stated, is a very basic installation, with the aim to have PiFi Radio up as quick and easy as possible.
+Right now, your app server is running with the same privileges as your user, which may or may not be wise in your particular case.

+I encourage you to take a look at the suggestions below for a better, more robust installation.

 ## Suggestions for more advanced deployment

+* Set up a systemd service for Thin and run it as a different user
+* Configure Thin to your particular needs
-* Use RVM instead of the package manager to install Ruby
+* Use RVM instead of the distro package manager to install Ruby
 * On RVM, make use of the separate gemset for PiFi Radio
-* Use a production app server, like Thin.
-* Set up a systemd service for running Thin.
-* Set up your webserver to serve PiFi static resources.
+* Set up your webserver to serve PiFi static resources